philanderson888/course-notes/random/2024-10-random-tech.md

 phoenix api https://medium.com/@fredjourney/how-to-build-a-phoenix-hello-world-rest-api-5fc9e3acf331

-uri is a string which identifies a resoource
+uri is a string which identifies a resource

 url is a string which identifies a resource and a method of getting it eg http